 When Will I Receive My Department of Labor (DOL) Card?

-How Long is OSHA 30-Hour Construction course Good For?
+How Long is OSHA 30-Hour Construction certification is Good For?

 Is our Training Legit?